Double, Double (Friedman novel)

 Double, Double is a science fiction novel by American writer Michael Jan Friedman, part of the Star Trek: The Original Series franchise.

 Plot

 One android has survived the destruction of Roger Korby and his scientific facilities.
-The robot creates another Captain Kirk and fools the U.S.S.
-Hood with a distress signal.
-The Hood's command crew is soon overtaken by murderous androids and Kirk himself is framed for murder.
+Seeking revenge on Captain Kirk, the surviving droid fools the USS Hood with a distress signal.
+The Hood's command crew is soon overtaken by a well-organized ambush and Kirk himself is framed for murder.

 Kirk's android double takes over his command position on the Enterprise.
-The real Kirk rallies the survivors of the Hood and his own crew into destroying the android's threat.
+The real Kirk must rally the survivors of the Hood and his own crew to prevent his double from using the Enterprise for his own nefarious purposes.